thenbrent/multisite-user-management/readme.txt

 Tags: multisite
 Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 0.4
+Stable tag: 0.5

-Automatically add new users to each site in your Multisite WordPress installation.
+Automatically add new users to each site in your multsite WordPress installation.

 == Description ==

-Running a Multisite WordPress?
+Running a multsite WordPress?
 You no longer need to add new users to each of your sites manually.

 With this plugin, users are assigned a default role for each of your sites.
 You determine the default role for each site under the **Multisite User Management** section of the *Super Admin | Options* page.

-You can assign different roles for each site or no role if you want a site to be kept private.
+You can assign different roles for each site.
+To keep a site private, you can assign no role.

 == Installation ==

-Please follow these instructions carefully.
-The plugin uses a special Multisite hook so it requires a slightly different installation to your vanilla WordPress plugin.

-1. Upload the `ms-user-management.php` file to the `wp-content/mu-plugins/` directory (you can discard the multisite-user-management directory and its contents).
+1. Upload the `/ms-user-management/` folder to the `/wp-content/plugins/` directory.
-1. Once uploaded to `mu-plugins`, the plugin will be activated automatically.
+1. Activate the plugin.
 1. Navigate to the **Multisite User Management** section of the *Super Admin | Options* page and set the default role for each of your sites.

-Note: WordPress does not create the `mu-plugins` directory by default so you may need to create it.
-This plugin will not work in the `wp-content/plugins` directory.

 == Frequently Asked Questions ==

-= Does the plugin require a Multisite installation? =
+= Does the plugin require a multisite installation? =

-Yes, WordPress takes care of the default role on non-Multisite installations.
+Yes, WordPress takes care of the default role on non-multisite installations.

-= Why can't I install this plugin in the wp-content/plugins directory? =

-WordPress accesses the standard plugins directory after a user is activated.

 = Why aren't all my sites listed on the options page? =